dbaileychess/flatbuffers-mkdocs/docs/tutorial.md

     using MyGame.Sample; // The generated files from `flatc`
     ```

-## Serializing Data
+## Serialization

-Once all the imports are included, its time to start serializing some data!
+Once all the files are included, it's time to start serializing some data!

 ### FlatBufferBuilder

-Serialization in most languages uses a Builder object that manages the binary
+Most languages use a Builder object for managing the binary array that the data
-array that the data is serialized into.
-You first construct a new Builder (or
+is serialized into.
+The generated code usually wraps methods on the Builder
+object to provide an API taliored to the schema.

-resuse an existing one) and allocate some memory for it.
-The builder will automatically resize the buffer when necessary.
+First instantiate a Builder (or resuse an existing one) and allocate some memory
+for it.
+The builder will automatically resize the backing buffer when necessary.

 === "C++"